syndesisio/syndesis-qe/README.md

 #### Particular test execution

 When you want to run only the particular tests or scenarios, just use their **tags**.
-The following example runs @integration-ftp-ftp scenario from the rest suite
+The following example runs `@integration-ftp-ftp` and `@integration-s3-ftp` scenarios from the rest suite

 ```
-mvn clean test -P rest -Dcucumber.options="--tags @integration-ftp-ftp"
+mvn clean test -P rest -Dtags="@integration-ftp-ftp or @integration-s3-ftp"
 ```

 #### Additional parameters